Premature Child Study (PCS) from the Alberta BLOOM study

 Keywords: Observational clinical study, microbiome, health, premature infants.

-PCS (Premature Child Study) is a longitudinal clinical study meaning it follows participating children as they grow and collects information and samples along the way.
+The Premature Child Study (PCS) is a longitudinal clinical study.
+This means that it follows participating children as they grow and collects information and samples along the way.
 The study aims to understand how the gut microbiome of children born preterm develops over time.
 This is important as the community of microbes in the first years of life has been shown to have a major impact on a child’s health and development.
 We are also studying how the preterm gut microbiome affects the risk of developing conditions like asthma and allergies.
 In Fall 2021, we began recruiting participants from birth and other studies.
 Learn more in the sections below and the overview of the study timeline.

 What is being studied?

-BLOOM PCS is studying biological samples collected from infants and their birth mothers.
-This will give us a better understanding of how the gut microbiome impacts immune response and shapes health outcomes.
-PCS includes children born preterm and at term to compare how their microbiomes and immune systems differ.
+We are studying biological samples collected from infants and their birth mothers/parents.
+This will give us a better understanding of how the gut microbiome impacts immune response and affects health outcomes.
+The study includes children born preterm and at term to compare how their microbiomes and immune systems are different.

 Who can be part of the study?